SajidAbdullah729/SajidAbdullah729/README.md

 Welcome to my Github Profile!
-I am a passionate competitive programmer who participated in various national and international programming contests.
-I am hugely interested in software engineering fundamentals.
+I am a passionate programmer who participated in various national and international programming contests.
+Love to write code and enjoy solving problems.
 If you are looking for a programmer with **problem solving skills**, you can contact me at **LinkedIn**.

 <br></br>